oracle-livelabs/database/kubernetes-for-oracledbas/generate-kubeconfig/generate-kubeconfig.md

 This lab assumes you have:

-* An accessible Oracle Kubernetes Engine Cluster provisioned
+* An accessible Oracle Kubernetes Engine Cluster

 ## Task 1: Create the Kubeconfig file

-The Kubernetes command-line tool, `kubectl`, relies on the "Kubeconfig file" for logging in and working with Kubernetes clusters.
-The kubeconfig file holds important details like cluster info, login methods, and user credentials.

 In OCI, navigate to Developer Services -> Kubernetes Clusters(OKE).